Spontaneous ferromagnetism and finite surface energy gap in the topological insulator Bi$_2$Se$_3$ from surface Bi$_\rm{{Se}}$ antisite defects: Density of states

 \section{Density of states}

 To gain further insight into the magnetization and DSS energy gap we investigate the density of states (DOS).
 In ~\Fig{f3}(b,e) we compare the DOS in the bulk (red) with that of the surface quintuple layer of the Bi$_\mathrm{Se_1}$ and Bi$_\mathrm{Se_2}$ antisite systems (blue), respectively.
 By comparing these two DOS, we find that the DOS predominantly belonging to the Bi$_\mathrm{Se_{1(2)}}$ antisite defect occupy an energy window ranging from around -20 (0) meV to 120 (220) meV, with respect to the pristine Dirac point, thus filling a large part of the bulk energy gap for both types of defects.
 However, we also observe that the defect states co-exist (in energy) with the induced energy gap for the Bi$_\mathrm{Se_1}$ defect, while for the Bi$_\mathrm{Se_2}$ defect, the defect states are mainly around 60 meV above the Dirac point of that defected system.
 By additionally studying the orbital character of all low-energy bands near the $\Gamma$-point, we find that the non-dispersive Bi$_\mathrm{Se_1}$ states overlapping in energy with the Dirac point strongly hybridizes with the DSS, see SM \cite{SM}.
 This hybridization explains why the Bi$_\mathrm{Se_1}$ defect both generates a semi-itinerant magnetization and opens an energy gap in the DSS by effectively acting as a TRS breaking perturbation on the DSS.
 The strong hybridization between the magnetic Bi$_\mathrm{Se_1}$ defect states and the DSS also provides the necessary pathway for a strong exchange coupling to align the antisite magnetic moments \cite{Mahani_Canali14}.
-Here, with Bi$_\mathrm{Se}$ being an inherent defect, it naturally has the same ($s$,$p$) orbital character as the DSS and thus also has a clear advantage over transition metal atoms with their $d$ orbital character in generating a strong exchange coupling \cite{Islam_Sessi18}.
+Here, with Bi$_\mathrm{Se}$ being an inherent defect, it naturally has the same ($s$,$p$) orbital character as the DSS. { This provides an additional clear advantage, beyond the energy overlap, in generating a strong exchange coupling over transition metal atoms with their $d$ orbital character \cite{Islam_Sessi18}.}

 The semi-itinerant magnetism and finite energy gap for the Bi$_\mathrm{Se_1}$ system should be contrasted with the behavior of the Bi$_\mathrm{Se_2}$ system.
 While the Bi$_\mathrm{Se_2}$ defect states have a finite magnetization, they have a negligible overlap in energy with the DSS around its Dirac point.
 As a consequence, they do not effectively couple to the DSS and thus the magnetization stay localized and the energy gap in the DSS remains vanishingly small.
 Thus we conclude that a mere presence of an out-of-plane magnetic defect moments does not guarantee the opening up of an energy gap in TIs, but that an effective coupling between the magnetic defect states and the DSS needs to be present as well.